-How do you store cheese after aging?
+How do you go about storing cheese after aging?
 Do you need to stop the maturation process?
 Can you?

 There are some of the questions that I was asked today by a reader, Roger in NZ.
 Here is his email (with permission).